mosip/documentation/docs/administration.md

 # Administration

 ## Overview
 The MOSIP platform is configured via the Admin application.
-This application can be accessed only by the privileged group of administration personnel.
+This application can be accessed only by a privileged group of administration personnel.
-Admin module provides the following functions:
+The admin module provides the following functions:
 1. Management of resources via CRUD operations:
     1. Zone
-    1. Center (registration centers)
+    1. Centers (registration centers)
     1. Device
     1. Machine
     1. Users (Admin, registration staff)